jeffprat/BEapi/README.md

 # BioEncryption: Biometric Encryption

-# 1. What problem does it solve?
+# 1. What Problem Does BioEncryption Solve?

 Suppose you have a secret on your mobile device you want to hide.
 How would you hide it?
 You have several options: